GOLOKKU/UKK-Kafe-Backend-Service/readme.md

 using frontend from
 https://github.com/ijlalWindhi/UKK-Kafe-Frontend-Service
+some frontend features are broken maybe i write my own

 # automated setup script
 ## note : this script will delete database and image data
 run scripts/setup.bat